Arlo and Janis by Jimmy Johnson for August 25, 2015

 13. Missing large

-bachinsure about 9 years ago
+bachinsure over 9 years ago

 It’s main function is to capture the signal so that you will not be caught with patches of missing text/music streaming.
 If it were not for buffering you would miss sections.
 This way you should eventually here the entire stream of content.
 Buffering is storing the signal to play with a continuous stream.
 Without it there would be wide gaps of lost music/dialogue.
 I am always amazed how well it works.